Culture of Experts

 Corporate Culture Assessment

-Culture of Experts is a start-to-finish labyrinth that includes a corporate culture assessment (below).
-This assessment allows company leadership and HR professionals to rate their own corporate culture to see if it currently reflects a Culture of Experts.
-Modules #1 through #10 have these questions in blue boxes, at the bottom of each page.
-This module puts all of these boxes together in one place, so readers have the option of taking the assessment here.
+Culture of Experts is a start-to-finish employee training and talent acquisition program that includes a corporate culture assessment.
+This assessment allows company leadership, hiring managers, HR professionals and corporate trainers to rate their own corporate culture to see if it currently reflects a Culture of Experts.
+Most of the modules have these questions in blue boxes, at the bottom of the page.
+This module puts all of those boxes together in one place, so readers have the option of taking the assessment here.

 Corporate Culture Assessment Questions: Module #1 – Unconventional Positions